Kleinendorst/kleinendorst.github.io/_posts/2017-09-22-actor-model-introduction.md

 }
 {% endhighlight %}

 Some code is omitted for readability.
-In this example we won’t fetch any real data, but we simulate it, Akka throws errors when using `Thread.sleep()` so instead we use the scheduler .
+In this example we won’t fetch any real data, but we simulate it, Akka throws errors when using `Thread.sleep()` so instead we use the `Scheduler` .
 When we have “fetched” the temperature we will return it to the sender.

 1. We create a random temperature to send back.
 The scheduler sends the messages within 3 seconds thanks to the random latency.